FilBanfi/WalkYourTime/README.md

 **Walk to earn your screen time.**

 WalkYourTime converts your daily steps into screen time minutes.
-Once your earned time runs out, the apps you choose get blocked — until you walk more.
+Once your earned time runs out, the apps you choose get blocked, until you walk more.
 No account, no server, no tracking.
 Everything stays on your device.

 ---